8 Best Renters Insurance Companies in Washington of 2023

 Fire Detection and Prevention

-If you install fire detection and prevention devices and load up on fire extinguishers, your rental will be much safer and your premium will be lowered.
+If you install fire detection and prevention devices and have fire extinguishers, your rental will be safer, and your premium will be lowered.

 Security Measures

-If your apartment or condo has doormen (24/7 is the best) or front-desk security or is located in a gated community, or if you have security cameras and deadbolts installed in your unit, your rental will be much safer.
+If your apartment or condo has around-the-clock security, is located in a gated community, or has security cameras and deadbolts installed in your unit, your premiums may be lower.

 Can You Lower Rental Insurance Premiums?

-But if you bundle your renters insurance with your auto insurance using the same insurer and which is also called a multi-policy, that’s the one that will make a dent in your premium.
+If you bundle your renters insurance with your auto insurance using the same insurer called a multi-policy, it will make a major difference in your premium.

 For example, the insurers with the best discounts when you bundle rental and car include the following:

-All of our top choices for renters insurance in Washington also sell auto insurance, so remember to look into how much of a discount you can get when buying both insurances from one company.
+All of our top choices for renters insurance in Washington also sell auto insurance, so remember to look into how much discount you can get when buying both insurances from one company.

 How to Find Affordable Renters Insurance?

-Finding cheap renters insurance in Washington can be difficult, especially since there are so many to choose from in the state.
+Finding cheap renters insurance in Washington can be difficult, especially since many options exist.

-Shopping around may be a necessity to save you a lot of money.
+Shopping around may save you a lot of money, so get quotes from as many insurers as possible.

-It may be easier to use a company’s website to get a quote because then it is instant and saves you time from calling an insurer’s customer service agent or rep.
+Using a company’s website to get a quote may be easier because it is instant and saves you time from calling an insurer’s customer service representative or agent.

-Once you have enough quotes, compare each policy to try to find the lowest possible one.
+Once you have enough quotes, compare each policy to find the lowest one with the coverage you need.

 What Does Renters Insurance Cover?